Whipp Family History

 - Census records

 The 1881 census is now online (and it's free).
-A very large number of the other censuses are now available on CD, (lists being printed in adverts in the family history magazines) and all census records from 1841 including the 1901 and the 1911 census are available on various pay-to-view sites such as Ancestry and Find my Past.
+A very large number of the other censuses are now available on CD, (lists being printed in adverts in the family history magazines) and all census records from 1841 including the 1901 and the 1911 census are available on various pay-to-view sites such as Ancestry.
+Very useful also as well as census records are the 1939 British Register records available at Find my Past.

 Genealogy UK and Ireland